Showgirls: Plot

 Unable to obtain justice for Molly without exposing her own dubious past, Nomi decides to take matters into her own hands.
 After brutally attacking Carver alone in his hotel room, Nomi then makes two hospital visits: the first being to inform a semi-conscious, but recovering, Molly that Carver's actions did not go unpunished, and the second, to Cristal, apologizing for pushing her down the stairs and injuring her.
 As Cristal was not pressing charges against Nomi, and her lawyers had secured her a large cash settlement, she forgives Nomi.
 Cristal admits that she attempted a similar stunt, years earlier; they exchange a reconciliatory, slightly romantic kiss.
-Nomi leaves Las Vegas and hitches a ride to Los Angeles, coincidentally with the same man who previously robbed her on her way to Vegas; she subsequently holds him at knifepoint demanding the return of her suitcase.
+Nomi leaves Las Vegas and hitches a ride to Los Angeles, coincidentally with the same man who previously robbed her on her way to Vegas; she subsequently holds him at knifepoint again demanding the return of her suitcase as they leave Las Vegas.

 Production

 Writing

 Joe Eszterhas came up with the idea for Showgirls while on vacation at his home in Maui, Hawaii.
 During lunch in Beverly Hills, Paul Verhoeven told Eszterhas that he had always loved "big MGM musicals", and wanted to make one; Eszterhas suggested the setting of Las Vegas.
 Based on the idea he scribbled on a napkin, Eszterhas was advanced $2 million to write the script and picked up an additional $1.7 million when the studio produced it into a film.
-This, along with the scripts for both Verhoeven's previous film Basic Instinct (1992) and Sliver (1993, also an erotic thriller starring Sharon Stone), made Eszterhas the highest-paid screenwriter in Hollywood history.
+This, along with the scripts for both Verhoeven's previous film, Basic Instinct (1992), and Phillip Noyce's Sliver (1993, also an erotic thriller starring Sharon Stone), made Eszterhas the highest-paid screenwriter in Hollywood history.
 Because of conflicts with the MPAA over the rating of Basic Instinct, which he made cuts to in order to secure an R rating, Verhoeven planned for Showgirls to be rated NC-17.
 Verhoeven deferred 70% of his $6 million director's fee depending on if the film turned a profit.

 At the time the script deal was announced, Eszterhas was quoted as saying the story for the film "begins in the world of erotic dancers, lap dancers, table dancers, strippers and sleaze.
 It moves into the world of big hotel showgirls, billboards and glamor.
 It examines the sleaze and glamor and asks the audience at the end to make its own moral conclusions."

 Eszterhas completed the script in the later half of 1993.
 He later said, "I wrote Showgirls at the single most turbulent moment of my life," referring to the dissolution of his first marriage.
 "The stuff I've done since then has more warmth, more humor, is more upbeat."

 Eszterhas and Verhoeven interviewed over 200 Las Vegas strippers and incorporated parts of their stories into the screenplay to show the amount of exploitation of strippers in Vegas.

 Prince was reported to be writing songs for the film.